ConfettiFX/The-Forge/README.md

 ### Retired:
 - 35 Variable Rate Shading ... this went into the Visibility Buffer OIT example 15a.
-- Basis Library - after not having found any practical usage case, we remove Basis again.
+- Basis Library - after not having found any practical usage case, we removed Basis again.